***ATTENTION – PLEASE READ***

 What likely reads as my lack of warmth to this brush is helped somewhat by the blue rubber grip that runs centrally down the front facing part of the brush handle.

-Darker in colour than the softer blues found on the Pro 600 (our review) and 2000 (our review), it is not quite as dark as the royal blue on the Pro 4000 (our review) and is more of a sea blue colour on the Pro 3000.
+Darker in colour than the softer blues found on the Pro 600 and 2000, it is not quite as dark as the royal blue on the Pro 4000 and is more of a sea blue colour on the Pro 3000.
 We actually compare them both in our Oral-B Pro 3000 vs 4000 post.

 Understandably the performance of the battery life is depicted by the size of the battery but where the battery life could be considered a weakness, the slim profile of this brush is what makes it appealing.